Subaru WRX: WRX STI S208

 In 2017, Subaru released the WRX STI S208, limited to 450 units sold only for the Japanese market.
-The S208 used a 2.0-liter EJ20 engine tuned to 329 hp and 432 Nm of torque.
+The S208 used a 2.0-litre EJ20 engine tuned to 329 hp and 432 Nm of torque.
 It has other upgrades similar to those of the WRX STI S207- a quicker 11:1 ratio steering rack, Bilstein DampMatic II front suspension, Recaro front bucket seats, 19-inch BBS wheels, drilled rotors clamped by Brembo monoblock six-piston front calipers and four-pot rear calipers, intercooler water spray, a torque vectoring system, and more.
 Up to 350 units could be equipped with the NBR Challenge Package, which features a carbon fibre wing, front lip spoiler, and roof.
 The S208 was offered in 3 colors- WR Blue Pearl, Crystal White Pearl, and Cool Grey Khaki (only available with the NBR Challenge Package).
 Standard models cost ¥6,264,000 with tax and NBR Challenge Package-equipped models cost ¥6,890,400 ($63,229) with the carbon fibre lip spoiler or ¥7,106,400 with the carbon fibre rear wing.

 WRX STI Diamond Edition

 As a way of celebrating 30 years of the STI nameplate (in 2018), Subaru offered a limited edition WRX STI Diamond Edition which was developed by Subaru Southern Africa's technical team making it exclusively available to the region with only 30 being produced.
-The WRX STI Diamond Edition is powered by a 2.5-liter, high-boost turbocharged Boxer engine that offers 260 kW at 4,500 rpm and 464 Nm of torque at 4,000 rpm.
+The WRX STI Diamond Edition is powered by a 2.5-litre, high-boost turbocharged Boxer engine that offers 260 kW at 4,500 rpm and 464 Nm of torque at 4,000 rpm.
 The remapping of the Electronic Control Unit and the fitment of a performance exhaust system has contributed to improved performance.
 A new engine brace has been fitted for better stability and balance.
 The WRX STI Diamond Edition rides 20mm lower than the standard WRX STI and the body kit, in a High Viz yellow further lowers the front-end by 10 mm.
 The spoiler vane gets a stainless steel STI badge unique to this limited edition model and high gloss black Diamond Edition badges appear on the sides of the rear wing.
 The WRX STI Diamond Edition rides on 19-inch lightweight and darkened aluminum Y-design alloy wheels.